marmelab/react-admin/docs/usePermissions.md

 # `usePermissions`

 You might want to check user permissions inside a [custom page](./Admin.md#adding-custom-pages).
-That's the purpose of the `usePermissions()` hook, which calls the `authProvider.getPermissions()` method on mount, and returns the result when available:
+That's the purpose of the `usePermissions()` hook, which calls the `authProvider.getPermissions()` method on mount, and returns the result when available.

+## Usage

 ```jsx
 // in src/MyPage.js